Taxolotl/Bitburner-scripts/README.md

   exploits.js is only to get SF--1 (untested);

-  find-coding-contract is a script that looks for coding contracts and tells you the closest one.

   find-server.js finds a specific folder that you give it via args.

   factions-toast.js makes a toast pop up whenever you can join a faction. it also tells you what you need to do for it.
 BN4 will improve